Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Introduction

-By focusing on retrieving transferable embedding from the dataset, as well as the relation between images and the associated category descriptions, existing meta-learning approaches, such as ProtoNet~\cite{snell2017prototypical_net} and RelationNet~\cite{sung2018relation_net}, prove to be effective for few-shot learning.
-However, they are often restricted by only targeting individual tasks during training, thus cannot efficiently explore the variation of all classes in the whole training set with a more general view.
-Due to the bias of chosen class subset for an individual training episode, the generated class descriptors/prototype for the same class in different episodes can be sparsely distributed in the feature space.
-As illustrated in Fig.~\ref{fig:distance}A, the meta task target of ProtoNet~\cite{snell2017prototypical_net},~{\em i.e.,} class descriptors/prototypes (noted \textit{descriptor} for the rest of the paper) of classes, are only required to be distinguishable under certain metric for the current task.
-The class descriptors in different tasks can still be distant to each other in the feature space, as individual tasks are considered separately.
-In this case, the class descriptors are not stable among tasks during training, thus the average embedding easily causes misclassification in the test stage.
+By investigating transferable embedding from the dataset, as well as the relation between images and the associated category descriptions, existing meta-learning approaches, such as ProtoNet~\cite{snell2017prototypical_net} and RelationNet~\cite{sung2018relation_net}, prove to be effective for few-shot learning.
+However, they are often restricted by only targeting individual tasks during training, thus cannot efficiently explore the variation of all classes in the whole training set with a comprehensive view.
+Due to the bias of chosen class subset for an individual training episode, the generated class descriptors/prototypes for the same class in different episodes can be sparsely distributed in the feature space.
+As illustrated in Fig.~\ref{fig:distance}-A, the meta task target of ProtoNet~\cite{snell2017prototypical_net},~{\em i.e.,} the class descriptors/prototypes (noted as \textit{descriptor} for the rest of the paper) of different classes, are only required to be distinguishable under certain metric for the current task.
+However, the descriptors for the same class in different tasks can still be distant to each other in the class domain, as individual tasks are considered separately.
+In this sense, the class descriptors are not stable among tasks during training, thus the average embedding can easily cause misclassification in the test stage.
 This is defined as \emph{meta shift} problem.

-To solve the meta shift problem, we propose the \textit{Class Regularization Network} to stabilize class descriptors across all tasks in the whole meta-learning process (see Fig.~\ref{fig:distance}B).
+To solve the meta shift problem, we propose the \textit{Semantic Regularization Network} to learn a common semantic space where the class descriptors can be regularized by the learned semantic basis.
 The resultant class descriptor can be generally applied to classify various query samples in a stable manner.
-The network first leverages comprehensive embedding sample features to form a class representation in the class domain composed by trained semantic basis via a class encoder.
-The generated class representation can then be decoded as a more stable and general class descriptor in the feature domain.
-The obtained class descriptors are applied to classify the query samples via a metric module which is combination of fix distance measure and a trainable relation module.
+For the input samples, the embedding network firstly extracts the sample embeddings.
+Then, the class encoder transforms the sample embeddings (class domain) into the semantic representations (semantic domain), which will be regularized by the defined semantic basis.
+Next, the class decoder transforms the regularized representations back into more stable and general class descriptors (class domain).
+Finally, The obtained class descriptors are applied to classify the query samples via a metric module which combines a fixed distance metric and a trainable relation module.